-The acquisitions were transaction under common control as the ultimate controlling party for all involved entities is Mr. Maciej Grabski.
+The acquisition were transaction under common control as the ultimate controlling party for all involved entities is Mr. Maciej Grabski.
+According to the Group policy, difference between the consideration given and the carrying value of the assets and liabilities of the acquired entity at the date of the transaction was included in equity in retained earnings.